 Are you struggling to keep up with all the responsibilities you have as a wife and mom?
 Has your jammed packed schedule ever caused you to stop and think about how mothers from the past “mothered” their children?

-When you are diagnosed with late-stage (chronic) Lyme disease there are at least 5 things you ABSOLUTELY MUST NOT do.
+When you are diagnosed with late-stage (chronic) Lyme disease there are many things you might be temped to do but there are at least 5 things you ABSOLUTELY MUST NOT do.

 I clearly remember the day I was diagnosed with Lyme disease.
 It was in 2009 after a two-year-long journey of visiting doctor after doctor and suffering from very scary and very disabling symptoms.
 I remember the deep emotions that swept over me because of finally being validated and [Read more…]